-Instructional Program Length: 900 Clock Hours / 36 Weeks \ Day or 60 Weeks
+Instructional Program Length: 900 Clock Hours / 36 Weeks - Day Program

-\ Weeks to complete the program do not include scheduled breaks
+Weeks to complete the program do not include scheduled breaks.

-Sample Occupations: DOT 079.362-010 Medical Assistant, CIP 51.0801 Medical/Clinical Assistant, SOC: 31-9092 Medical Assistants medical assistant to function as a member of a health care team.
-It consists of 10 three-week modules in class plus a six-week externship during the day.
+Sample Occupations: DOT 079.362-010 Medical Assistant, CIP 51.0801 Medical/Clinical Assistant, SOC: 31-9092 Medical Assistants

 Typically, graduates who find employment, find employment as entry-level medical assistants.
-For a list of additional titles, see the career services coordinator at the campus.
+For a list of additional titles, see the Career Services Coordinator at the campus.
 The Director maintains information based on data collected for accrediting agency, department of education, and other agency reporting and the timeframes and methodology associated with its collection.

-Program Purpose/Description: This program will equip the student with the skills required of an entry Level medical assistant to function as a member of a health care team.
+Program Purpose/Description: This program will equip the student with the skills required of an entry-level medical assistant to function as a member of a health care team.
+It consists of 10 three-week modules in class plus a four to six-week externship during the day.

+Program Objectives:

-Program Objectives: Upon completing the program, students should be able to:
+Upon completing the program, students should be able to: